 The challenge with romance is staying true to every important aspect of my identity while simultaneously being open to exploring someone else’s.
 This is a dance I will need to dance with eyes wide open going forward.

 Which…. brings me back to my original impetus for this post.
 I am not afraid of trying new things that are important to him.
 I’m afraid of not liking them & the fallout that ensues.
 While I’m dancing in the empty space that comes beforehand, I can relish the idea that maybe I’ll like it.
 There’s an excitement in the possibility of it all.
 But, I know that in protecting my identity’s validity I won’t hide my reactions, which means that once I try things and hate them, it’s over.
 He’ll be gone.
 And that makes me very melancholy.

 In my quest for perfect compatibility, how many potential partners will I drive away?
-What’s a red flag and what’s a red herring to a paranoid, ex people-pleaser?
+What’s a true red flag and what’s just a red herring to a paranoid, ex people-pleaser?